Naxos sailing holidays

 Sine qua non: there are plans to extend both the outer mole (by 170 m) and ferry quay (by 110 m).

-If the marina is full, you can find shelter from the Meltemi in Vintzi just north of the ferry quay; anchor in 5 m just south of the Portara (see catamaran position in first photo).
+If the marina is full, you can find shelter from the Meltemi in Vintzi just north of the ferry quay; anchor in 5 m just south of the Portara (see catamaran position in the first photo).

 We found shelter from the Sirocco (SE) winds by anchoring directly east of the Portara with a line ashore to the easternmost rocks of the actual islet and not to the isthmus as is indicated in GWP.